omega8cc/boa/docs/FILES-SYMLINK-USER.md

 files — it never shares the original's uploads.
 Changing files on one site does not affect the other.

+## Migrating or renaming a site

+Migrating a site to another platform, or renaming it (for example promoting a staging site to your live domain), works the same way: the moved or renamed site keeps its own files, symlinked into its own store — you don't lose your uploads and don't need to do anything.

 ## Reusing a site name

 If you delete a site and later create a new one with the **same name**, the new